-Submit a letter of intent using the file entitled 'BCRC Letter of Intent Form Technology Transfer' before August 31, 2018 at 11:59 PM MT to proposals@beefresearch.ca.
+Submit a letter of intent using the file entitled 'BCRC Letter of Intent Form Technology Transfer' before August 9, 2019 at 11:59 PM MT to proposals@beefresearch.ca.
 Do not lock the file.
+Confirmation of receipt will be sent for every LOI and full proposal submitted.
+If confirmation is not sent within one business day of your submission the BCRC has not received the documents.